ayokunle321/paralyze/README.md

 ## Future Work

-- Extend support to C++
+- C++ support (templates, classes)
-- Better model to predict when parallelization is worth it
+- Cost model to predict when thread overhead kills performance
 - Better array dependency analysis
+- Let users tune how aggressive it should be

 ---